misje/opencti-wazuh-connector/docs/source/wazuh.rst

    }

 Alerts do not follow a strict schema/model, but the same fields are reused in many decoders.
-It's also possible to write custom decoders for Wazuh, where fields can be customised by the author.
+It is also possible to write custom decoders for Wazuh, where fields can be customised by the author.

 This connector makes an effort trying to search all possible related fields,